Aalto-LeTech/CodeClusters/README.md

 ## Backend

+First off you should go to the `common`-folder and install the module locally: `yarn link`.

-1. Go to the folder and install dependencies: `yarn`
+1. Go to the `backend`-folder and install dependencies: `yarn`
 2. Copy the example environment variables: `cp .example.env .env`
+3. Link the common module: `yarn link common`
-3. Start the TypeScript compiler
+4. Start the TypeScript compiler: `yarn ts:watch`
-4. Open another terminal and start the server with: `yarn dev`
+5. Open another terminal and start the server with: `yarn dev`

 ## Frontend

+You should have the `common`-module installed as with the backend.

-1. Go to the folder and install dependencies: `yarn`
+1. Go to the `frontend`-folder and install dependencies: `yarn`
 2. Copy the example environment variables: `cp .example.env .env`
+3. Link the common module: `yarn link common`
-3. Start the Webpack bundler & dev-server: `yarn start`
+4. Start the Webpack bundler & dev-server: `yarn start`